How does dental health impact the overall health of my dog?

 Can dogs get cavities?

-Dogs can get cavities, and I would say it's not nearly as common as in the human world.
-They get different types of issues than humans.
-Usually it's more of a tartar leading to gingivitis, leading to separation between the gums and the tooth.
-They can also fracture teeth, but yes, not commonly cavities.
+Dogs can get cavities, but it's not nearly as common as it is in humans.
+They tend to have different dental issues.
+More often, it's a progression of tartar buildup leading to gingivitis, which causes the gums to separate from the tooth.
+They can also fracture teeth, but cavities are relatively uncommon compared to these other issues.

-If you still have other questions and you'd like to reach out to us, you can call us directly at (928) 635-5392, or you can email us at [email protected].
-But please do reach out, and we'll get back to you as fast as we can.
-Don't forget to follow us on social media Facebook, Instagram
+If you have any other questions, feel free to reach out to us!
+You can reach us directly at (928) 635-5392 or email us at [email protected].
+We'll respond as we can.
+And don't forget to follow us on social media - Facebook and Instagram - to stay updated!